onflow/flow/agendas/2024/sprint-kickoff/2024-09-27-Flow-Sprint-Kickoff.md

 - Mainnet is now out of Epoch Fallback Mode and automatic epoch transition has resumed.
 - [Joe](https://github.com/jsproz) joined the Cadence team this week!
-- Mainnet 26 upgrade went smoothly for the protocol team - the security fix discovered shortly after Crescendo release is now fixed and validated.
+- Mainnet 26 upgrade went smoothly for the protocol team
+  - Security fix discovered shortly after Crescendo release is now fixed and validated.
+  - Libp2p message flood mitigation was released and all but 5 external VNs are back on the entwork
 - [Cadence 1.0 release](https://flow-foundation.slack.com/archives/C05RYHG0KEY/p1727390039557029)!
-- Update of the execution storage layer from release-candidate to [Atree v0.8.0](https://github.com/onflow/cadence/pull/3583) - this verison passed through 1034 hours of smoke tests and numerous storage health-checks on execution state snapshots before and after network upgrade to Crescendo release.
+- Update of the execution storage layer from release-candidate to [Atree v0.8.0](https://github.com/onflow/cadence/pull/3583) - this version passed through 1034 hours of smoke tests and numerous storage health-checks on execution state snapshots before and after network upgrade to Crescendo release.

 ### General updates